Iqrajahan/Cookies-Data-Analysis-using-Tableau/README.md

 We are using dataset for the Cookies of differnt types.
 Dashboard is created using Tableau. to run the project Tableau software have to use.
+Calender.xls, Orders.xls, Customers.xls and sweet Delights Data.xls are our our datasets.